Cognigy/Documentation/docs/en/docs/voicegateway/webapp/streaming.md

 # Streaming

-In the context of Text-to-Speech (TTS), _streaming_ technology enables instant speech responses from virtual agents, creating a more seamless and natural conversational experience for users.
+In the context of Text-to-Speech (TTS), _streaming_ technology enables instant speech responses from voice agents, creating a more seamless and natural conversational experience for users.

 ## Traditional TTS vs. Streaming TTS